tyfon7/UIFixes/README.md

 -   Insure and repair items directly from the context menu
 -   Load ammo via context menu _in raid_
 -   Load ammo preset will pull ammo from inventory, not just stash
+-   ✨ Multi-grid vest and backpack grids reordered to be left to right, top to bottom.

 #### Inspect windows